 Decision Maker 2: Implementors of the product

 Another key decision influencer may be those involved in actually deploying and supporting the product.
-For technology products, for example, individuals in the IT or technology department that will be responsible for rolling out a particular product.
+For technology products, for example, individuals in the IT or technology department may be responsible for rolling out a particular product.

 The group of decision influencers is likely to be much more concerned with the ease of deployment and support – how long it will take to roll out, and the continual effort to support the offering.
 They may also be quite involved in purchasing decisions – for IT expenditures, for example, the IT department could be responsible for the budgeting decisions and hold substantial influence in the overall purchasing choices.